khaleel737/khaleel737/README.md

 ## :sassy_man:  About me
 - 📚 I Studied programming at Bloomtech Institute of Technology (Class September 2022)
-- 🌱 I’m currently learning Java and C++ getting to learn High-Level Languages
+- 🌱 I’m currently learning C++ getting to learn High-Level Languages
 - 👯 I’m looking to collaborate on interesting projects, I love the challenge and Im a quick learner
 - 🤔 I’m looking for help with learning advance topics, I try to find the answers online but sometimes they're not there, so it takes more time to solve coding problems
 - 💬 Ask me about traveling and finance, that was my previous career before programming, but since I found some new love in coding you might as well ask before I forget 🙈